EthicApp-Development/ethicapp-main/README.md

 #### 5.3.2.
 Windows

 For Windows, you must have [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) so that you can run a `bash` shell directly in your host filesystem.
 You also need to install `npm` and `docker-compose` inside that WSL console.
-Then, all commands given in the documentation must be ran at that `bash` console through WSL.
+Then, it is important that you work on the *Linux-exclusive* filesystem, due to permission troubles with Windows files (i.e. do not use any child directory of your "`C:`" Windows disk: `/mnt/c`).
+For instance, clone the project at `$HOME/ethicapp-main` and follow the instructions of the README file for building and running the environment properly.
+You also have to manage to open your IDE from the WSL `bash` console (with `code <CLONED_REPO_PATH>`).